Chapter 28 : Atonement

 I walked quickly from the hospital wing, my head throbbing with James’s words.

-, out of the all the things that happened last night the thing James would focus on would be Celia’s reaction to all this.
-I was so stupid for even thinking he cared anything at all about my
+Of course, out of the all the things that happened last night the thing James would focus on would be Celia’s reaction to all this.
+I was so stupid for even thinking he cared anything at all about my reaction.

 Everything had been flipped upside down last night and though I wasn’t the one to sneak the love potion, I felt like everything that happened was because of me.
 James was in the hospital wing, Celia wasn’t speaking to him, and I had once and for all lost Severus…

 His words from last night kept echoing in my head.
 How could I have been so blind?
 So stupid?
 I had always been aware that Severus was different with me than other people… I had naively thought that it was because we had been friends for so long.
 But his accusation that I’d dragged his heart up and down the halls for years kept repeating over and over in my head.

 He was right, of course.
 I had let him believe that maybe someday we could have been something when all along I knew that would never happen.

 But he was wrong, too.
 About too many things to even list.
 And it all started when he called me mudblood.

 I wandered through the halls aimlessly, trying to ignore the looks people were giving me as I passed by.